emilyjcosta5/datachallenge2/report.rst

 Machine Learning for Space Group Classification of CBED data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Model evaluation benchmark with ResNet-50**
-We used the Deep Residual Network with 50 layers so called the ResNet-50\ :sup:`2'  to benchmark our classification performance.
+ Deep Residual Network with 50 layers, commonly referred to the ResNet-50\ :sup:`2`,  to benchmark our classification performance.
 The ResNet-50 is one of the most popular neural networks for image classification tasks.
 The code for this experiment is available under the pytorch directory of this repository.

 Addressing the Data Imbalance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~